lorint/brick/README.md

 one file at a time -- to experimenting with various data layouts, seeing how functional a given database design will be -- and more.

+With this gem enabled, the first time a connection is established to the database (which happens in ActiveRecord with a call to ActiveRecord::ConnectionAdapters::ConnectionHandler#establish_connection) then Brick takes a moment to find all the tables, columns, and foreign keys, and puts that stuff in the ::Brick.relations hash.

+Then it extends Module#const_missing in order to work along with Zeitwerk so that when a model or controller file is missing and it could automatically be built with info from the ::Brick.relations hash then Brick automatically does build out those resources programmatically, which means they exist only in RAM.
+Representative code for what got built is also shown in the console, allowing you to copy and paste that into a real file if you wanted to make it a permanent part of your project.

+Routes and view templates are also automatically built out so that you end up with a full admin panel kind of experience which is 100% done in the "Railsy" way, and with no extra files being added to your project.

 A good general overview of how to start from scratch can be seen in **[this Youtube video by Deanin](https://www.youtube.com/watch?v=Vq6oGO727Qg)**.
 Big thanks out to you, man!